 What to expect when you come to worship with us at Shepherd of the Lakes:

 Church begins at 9:30 AM.
-You will find adequate parking on the street nearby, leaving only a short walk at the most.
+You will find adequate parking on the street nearby.
 After the service, come join the conversation about God’s Word during Bible Class beginning at 10:45 AM!

 Many having had children of their own, members certainly understand and recognize the importance of having children in church.
 It is certainly wonderful and Godly to have children in church!
 However, they also understand needing a quiet place for your children at times.
 Should you need a quiet place with your child during the service, a cry room is always open in the back of church where you may go at any time.

 Part of the importance of having children attend services with their parents is that they also may hear the Word of God and the good news of Jesus, their Savior!
 To help the children in their understanding of God’s Word on Sunday, Pastor will have a devotion specifically for the children during the service on the second and fourth Sundays of the month.